Periodontal (Gum) Disease

 Types of Periodontal Disease

 When left untreated, gingivitis (mild gum inflammation) can spread below the gum line.
 When the gums become irritated by the toxins contained in plaque, a chronic inflammatory response causes the body to break down and destroy its bone and soft tissue.
-There may be little or no symptoms as periodontal disease causes the teeth to separate from the infected gum tissue.
+There may be periodontal diseaselittle or no symptoms as periodontal disease causes the teeth to separate from the infected gum tissue.

 Treatment for Periodontal Disease

-There are many surgical and non-surgical treatments that your dentist at Silvertooth Family Dental may choose to perform, depending upon the exact condition of the teeth, gums, and jawbone.
+There are many surgical and non-surgical treatments that your dentist at Silvertooth and Whinery Family Dental may choose to perform, depending upon the exact condition of the teeth, gums, and jawbone.
 The dentist will do a complete periodontal exam of the mouth before any treatment is performed or recommended.

 Here are some of the more common treatments for periodontal disease: